-The biennial Community Innovation Survey (CIS) of enterprises measures the level of innovation activity among enterprises in Ireland.
-The survey covers industry and selected services sector enterprises with 10 or more persons engaged.
-The survey is carried out under Commission Regulation (EC) No 1450/2004 implementing Decision No 1608/2003/EC.
-The 2010-2012 edition of the survey collected the information with relevance to this three-year period.
-CSO and Forfás jointly conduct the survey.
+The Community Innovation Survey (CIS) 2012-2014, also known as Innovation in Irish Enterprises (IIE) is a biennial survey of innovation activities of enterprises in Ireland and other EU Member States.
+The survey covers Industry and selected Services sector enterprises with 10 or more persons engaged.

+The survey is carried out under Commission Regulation (EC) No 1450/2004 implementing Decision No. 1608/2003/EC and the Statistics (Community Innovation Survey) Order 2015 (S.I.
+No. 165 of 2015) made under the Statistics Act, 1993.
+The 2012-2014 edition of the survey collected the information with relevance to this three-year period.